gustavorferreira/gustavorferreira/README.md

-- 👋 Hi, I’m @gustavorferreira
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-## 👋 Good morning, good afternoon and good night.
-Welcome to my profile! 👋
+## 🤙 Good morning, good afternoon and good night.
+Welcome to my profile! ✌️

-Hello my name is Gustavo Ferreira, I am a full stack developer and I am able to take on new challenges and I am still organized, proactive and innovative.
+🇧🇷 Hello my name is Gustavo Ferreira, I am a full stack developer and I am able to take on new challenges and I am still organized, proactive and innovative.

 ## 👀 Some more details below:

-- 📫 From Valparaíso de Goiás, Goiás, Brazil
+- 📌studies From Valparaíso de Goiás, Goiás, Brazil
-- Masters Degree in Cyber Security - UDF 2020/2022
+- 👨‍🎓 Masters Degree in Cyber Security - UDF 2020/2022
-- Technologist in Systems Analysis and Development – UDF 2017/2019
+- 👨‍🎓 Technologist in Systems Analysis and Development – UDF 2017/2019
-- Love FPS and Strategy games
+- 🎮 I love FPS and strategy PC games

-## 🌱 Currently working as:
+## 💪 Currently working as 💼:

 * Full Stack Developer at SEEDF

-## 💞️ My skills and knowledge:
+## ☕ My skills and knowledge:

 * Javascript;
 * Jquery;